-The Man At Center Of This Trump Scandal Wants To Clear His Name
+The Man At The Center Of This Trump Scandal Wants To Clear His Name

 Then Trump won, and everything changed.

-One of the main questions about Alptekin’s dealings with Flynn is where he got the $530,000 to hire his firm.
+One of the main questions in the media about Alptekin’s dealings with Flynn is where he got the $530,000 to hire his firm.
 Alptekin’s aerospace dealings haven’t been doing so well, and he’s mostly been working on Istanbul-based real estate development projects.
 He also briefly served in 2015 as an adviser to Uber.

 Alptekin said “less than $100,000” of the sum paid to Flynn came from the Ratio deal; the rest came from his own pockets and none from any official entity.
 “Not a penny is coming from any government,” Alptekin said.